Photographer: Alexandra Dao

 Hello, this is the website of Dorian Lynskey, where you’ll find information about my books, a selection of my articles, contact details and other useful links.

 My journalism has appeared in titles including The Guardian, The Observer, i, BBC Culture, GQ, Q, MOJO, Empire, Billboard, Air Mail, Pitchfork, The New Statesman, The Spectator, The Literary Review, The Los Angeles Times, UnHerd, The Big Issue and The Village Voice.
 I also co-host the Origin Story and Oh God, What Now? podcasts.
+Examples of my work over the years can be found on the Portfolio page.

 A riveting and brilliantly original exploration of our fantasies of the end of the world from Mary Shelley’s The Last Man to HBO’s The Last of Us, via Stanley Kubrick, J. G. Ballard, and Mad Max.